 This year’s Australian Food Safety Week will be busting food safety myths with the theme for ‘Did you know?’
-Held from 8 to 15 November, the week will clear up common myths about what causes food poisoning.
+Held from 8 to 15 November, the week will clear up common food safety myths about what causes food poisoning.

 About 4.1 million people suffer food poisoning in Australia each year, according to the Food Safety Information Council.
 The Council organises Australian Food Safety Week to highlight information about food safety and provide simple tips to help people reduce their risk of getting sick.

 Here are some of the myths being busted this Food Safety Week.

 - It was the last thing you ate.
 If you get food poisoning it may not have been the last thing you ate, as sometimes symptoms can take several days or weeks to appear.

 - The ‘five second rule’.
 Some say you can pick up food dropped on the floor and eat it if it has been there less than five seconds.
 Not true, as bacteria don’t wait before contaminating the food.

 - Food poisoning is just a mild illness.
 Each year an estimated 1 million Australians have to visit a doctor with food poisoning, 32,000 people end up in hospital and 86 people die1.

 Reduce your risk of contamination by following these simple tips from the Food Safety Information Council1:

 - Clean – wash hands with running water and soap, then dry thoroughly before starting to cook and after handling raw meat.

 - Chill – transport your chilled or frozen food home from the shops in a cooler bag or esky.
 Use a fridge thermometer to make sure your fridge is running at or below 5ºC.
 Refrigerate leftovers promptly.
 Cooked food should be stored in covered containers and immediately put in the fridge to cool or frozen.
 Frozen foods should be defrosted in the fridge or microwave, not on the kitchen bench.